Add Reference Model

 Default Shape and Restshape

-You can reset your Shape in Blender to the SL Default Shape in the Tool Shelf – Appearance panel.
+You can reset your Shape in Blender at any time to the SL Default Shape by using the Tool Shelf – Appearance panel.

-If you prefer to use the SL Restshape (like with the Avatar Workbench) then select the white stickman icon instead (right to the yellow default shape icon, see image).
+To Reset to the the SL Restshape: (like with the Avatar Workbench) then select the white stickman icon instead (right to the yellow default shape icon, see image).

 What else you should know